tanker327/WebRobber/README.md

  	```
 	Please see [DataMap](#datamap) for details

- 4. Grab the data from web page
+ 4. Grab the content from web page
  	```js
  	webRobber.grab(url, dataMap, function (err, result) {
     	if(err){